9 Creative Ways to Celebrate the Holidays Safely This Year

 6. Host a Virtual Gingerbread CompetitionIf making your own slab of gingerbread sounds too ambitious, don’t worry: There are tons of great kits that you can buy online (you can’t go wrong with this mini gingerbread village, $27) and we’ve got a few gingerbread house floorplans to help you think outside the (candy-covered) box.
 To make it socially distant-approved, mail the same kit to your sister and brother who live across the country and ask that everyone snap a photo of their final creation.

-8. Bake Treats for Friends and NeighborsIt’s cookie-baking season, folks.
+7. Bake Treats for Friends and NeighborsIt’s cookie-baking season, folks.
 And just because you aren’t having dozens of people over to your house to eat them doesn’t mean you have to bake any less.
 Instead, take your goods on the road and deliver tasty care packages to friends and family in your area.
-Just make sure to either drop your box and run or maintain a safe distance while chatting outside.
+Since there's currently no evidence to suggest that handling food or eating is directly associating with spreading the virus, you're in the clear according to the CDC and FDA.
+Just make sure to either drop your box and run or wear a mask and maintain a safe distance while chatting outside.

 Why should Easter have all the fun?
-Instead of eggs, hide (or “hide,” depending on how young your kids are) a bunch of candy canes around your house, yard or even neighborhood and watch them go absolutely wild trying to find the most, fastest.
+Instead of eggs, hide (or “hide,” depending on how young your kids are) a bunch of candy canes around your house, yard or even neighborhood.
+Encourage kids and parents to mask up, then watch them go absolutely wild trying to find the most, fastest.